philanc/ple/README.md

 - a minimal help command (F1 or ^X^H - give a short description of the basic bindings)

 Configuration -- the editor can be configured / customized with a Lua file loaded at initialization.
+The Lua configuration file is loaded with the Lua function `loadfile`.
+It is executed in the environment of the editor.
+The `editor` global object is visible and can be used by the configuration script.

 The configuration file is looked for in sequence at the following locations:
 - the file which pathname is in the environment variable PLE_INIT
 - ./ple_init.lua
 - ~/config/ple/ple_init.lua